eXascaleInfolab/vadetis/vadetis/README.md

 docker login
 docker push username/vadetis:version
 ```
-### Deploy remotly
+### Deploy remotely

-Copy \[db|web\]-variables_template.env to \[db|web\]-variables.env and fill in the db credentials (which can be freely choosen) and the email, recaptcha and mapbox credentials (given to you by the corresponding vendor).
+Copy \[db|web\]-variables_template.env to \[db|web\]-variables.env and fill in the db credentials (which can be freely chosen) and the email, ReCaptcha and Mapbox credentials (given to you by the corresponding vendor).
-By default the built-in webserver will listen on port 12006, if no other webserver is running on the host, you might want to simply change this to 80, avoiding having to run another webserver in front of it.
+By default the built-in webserver will listen on port 12006, if no other web server is running on the host, you might want to simply change this to 80, avoiding having to run another webserver in front of it.

 ```bash
 docker-compose up -d
 ```

-We setup the database
+We set up the database
 ```bash
 docker-compose exec web python manage.py makemigrations vadetisweb --settings vadetis.settings.production docker-compose exec web python manage.py makemigrations --settings vadetis.settings.production